 emergency medical expenses

-FoM's goal is help members of our community to keep their pets in their homes.
 We understand that it is not always possible to budget for the medical emergencies that come up for our pets - and we'd like to try to help!
-While we can't guarantee that we will have the funding available to help every request, please reach out if you have an unforeseen animal medical emergency and we'll see what we can do.
+While we can't guarantee that we will have the funding available to help every request, we work with MADACC vet staff to evaluate every situation and, hopefully, provide assistance whenever possible.